JhonKevin3015/VHFs/README.md

 * Additionally, in the `EXP2` and `EXP4` folders, you will find an additional file named `QnetIDE.forcing`, which contains the atmospheric forcing data.

 * Each experiment folder contains outputs for the 15th day of simulation.
-This data was used to [generate figures](https://github.com/JhonKevin3015/VHFs) in Aparco-Lara et al., 2023.
+This data was used to generate figures.

 ### IC: Matlab-code to Generate Initial Conditions and Qnet-Forcing Binary Files.